dimyG/jekyll-theme-chirpy/_posts/2020-06-04-getting-into-artificial-intelligence.md

 that reinforces its current settings.
 What things are the right things in each situation is a big issue and the reward mechanism is of great importance for such a system.

-# Further exploration
+## Further exploration
 There is so much room for exploration in all of the concepts described in this post.
-There is also a group of fundamental issues which I haven't touched yet much, things like the reward mechanism and how is related with the concept of prediction, or how language and motion are generated by sequence processors that are fed with selected representation sets from the active state.
+There is also a group of fundamental issues which I haven't explored yet much, things like the reward mechanism and how is related with the concept of prediction, or how language and motion are generated by sequence processors that are fed with selected representation sets from the active state.
 And eventually how all these concepts can be combined to an autonomous agent which can interact with the environment and learn from it.
 What a luring challenge.